Chief Herald of Canada

-The Chief Herald of Canada (Héraut d'armes du Canada) is the director of the Canadian Heraldic Authority (CHA) and is responsible for the authority's day-to-day operations.
+The Chief Herald of Canada (Héraut d'armes du Canada) is the director of the Canadian Heraldic Authority (CHA) and is responsible for the authority's day-to-day operations, although the Herald Chancellor of Canada is the authority's seniormost officer.

 The chief herald typically handles petitions for arms and makes the grant of arms if the petition meets eligibility requirements.
 There have been three chief heralds since the CHA's inception in 1988, with Samy Khalid being the latest appointee on 20 May 2020.

 Responsibilities

 The chief herald of Canada is the chief administrative officer of heraldry in Canada, serving as the director of the Canadian Heraldic Authority and is responsible for its day-to-day operations.
 The CHA was created by the governor general of Canada after they were authorized to exercise the Sovereign's powers related to heraldry in Canada.

+Although the chief herald oversees the CHA's day-to-day operations, the institution is formally headed by the governor general, with the Herald Chancellor of Canada serving as its most senior officer and providing overall leadership and direction.
+In this way, the chief herald is similar to the Garter Principal King of Arms, who manages the English College of Arms' daily operations, on behalf of the Earl Marshal.

 The chief herald receives petitions requesting a grant of arms from individuals who are seeking their own arms.
 If the chief herald believes the petition meets the eligibility requirements for a grant, they will seek a warrant from the Herald Chancellor or their deputies to grant the arms.
 After the warrant is approved, the case will be turned over to one of the CHA's heralds to supervise the rest of the process.

 Concept designs developed by the assigned herald are reviewed and approved by the chief herald, who also provides the seals on the grant document for the arms.
 Most grant of arms are issued by the chief herald, although the governor general may also issue their own grants through the exercise of their royal prerogative.